Welcome To Hell

 It’s Your Time Dear:

 Seek support.
 Cling to friends and family.
 Allow them to be there for you, be honest and transparent about your circumstances.
-I know my close friends and family spotted the red flags far before I did; or before I was ever willing to acknowledge them.
-I was crushed; and mostly embarrassed by my situation.
-So, I know it might seem difficult, and you might find yourself not to wanting to seek outside support; but it’s for your very best interest.
+I know my close friends and family spotted the red flags far before I did - or before I was ever willing to acknowledge them.
+I was crushed.
+And, mostly embarrassed by my situation.
+So, I know it might seem difficult, and you might find yourself not to wanting to seek outside support; but it’s for your best interest.
 It helps to have people around you to give you comfort and show a sense of understanding and compassion.
 Truly.

 The aftermath of a narcissistic relationship can be far from a pretty sight, but you hold all the power and resilience in the world to overcome it.
-Don’t allow anyone else ever to justify who you, what your worth, or what you deserve.
+Don’t allow anyone else to justify who you, what you're worth, or what you deserve.

 “The damage from the trauma is most apparent after the source of the trauma leaves.” - Lysa Terkeurst